 - 1-2 lb chicken with skin, cubed or meat taken off the bones after making broth

 - 1 head Bok Choy and/or 1 bunch kale, chopped

 - 5-6 green scallions, sliced

 - 1 bunch fresh cilantro, chopped (including the stems)

-- Heat up the bone broth and coconut milk in a large, heavy-bottomed pot.
+- Heat the bone broth and coconut milk in a large, heavy-bottomed pot.

-- Bring to a slow simmer and cook for about 15 minutes or until the chicken is done, do not cover it during cooking.
+- Bring to a slow simmer and cook for about 15 minutes or until the chicken is done.
+Do not cover the soup during cooking.

-- Cut carrots using this julienne slicer and add them, mushrooms, Bok Choy and/or kale, and scallions, continue cooking for another 5-10 minutes.
+- Cut carrots using this julienne slicer and add to the pot with mushrooms, Bok Choy or kale, and scallions.
+Continue cooking for another 5-10 minutes.

 - Add cilantro and garlic and turn off the heat.

 - Enjoy a bowl of Tom Kha soup!